PrestaShopCorp/docs.cloud.prestashop.com/docs/src/8-legacy-account-and-billing/README.md

 ---
-title: Integrating a Module with PrestaShop Account and Billing
+title: Integrating a Module with PrestaShop Account and Billing (Deprecated)
 ---

-# Integrating a Module with PrestaShop Account and Billing
+# Integrating a Module with PrestaShop Account and Billing (Deprecated)

 ::: warning Warning: Deprecated Page
 This page about the integration of the PrestaShop Account and Billing components using VueJS will be deprecated soon.
 A new page describing this operation using Vanilla JavaScript is under construction. :construction: